Bwc9876/git-from-scratch/index.typ

 to do so.

 It’s the de facto standard in both open source and enterprise contexts.
-No matter what field of CS you choose to pursue you’ll likely encounter Git.
+You’ll encounter Git no matter what field of CS you choose to pursue.

 == How does it Work?
 <how-does-it-work>

-At a very high level:
+Git has a very high-level interface that you may have used already.

 - Git allows you to take "snapshots" of your current project \(*commits*)
 - Commits are chained together to create a history \(*branches*)